jonkemp/gulp-useref/CONTRIBUTING.md

 the developers managing and developing this open source project.
 In return, they should reciprocate that respect in addressing your issue or assessing patches and features.

+## Asking a Question

+Before you ask, do some searching and reading.
+Check the docs, Google, GitHub, and StackOverflow.
+If your question is something that has been answered many times before, the project maintainers might be tired of repeating themselves.

+Whenever possible, ask your question on a public forum.
+This allows anyone to answer and makes the answer available for the next person with the same question.
+If all else fails, you might tweet at or email the maintainer(s).

 ## Using the issue tracker